rustyhorde/vergen/README.md

-# vergen - A suite of libraries for generating cargo instructions from a build script
+# vergen - A suite of libraries for generating cargo instructions from a Cargo build script
 ### `vergen`, `vergen-git2`, `vergen-gitcl`, `vergen-gix`
 When used in conjunction with cargo [build scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html) can emit the following [output]((https://doc.rust-lang.org/cargo/reference/build-scripts.html#outputs-of-the-build-script)):